Aspose/releases.aspose.com/content/en/ocr/net/release-notes/2025/aspose-ocr-for-net-25-6-0-release-notes.md

 ---

 {{% alert color="primary" %}}
-This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Java 25.6.0 (June 2025)** release.
+This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for .NET 25.6.0 (June 2025)** release.

 GPU version: **23.10.1**
 {{% /alert %}}